 Cooper admits making detours on the freeway at night just to admire the building’s lights that “shine out onto campus like a beacon.”
 She’s looking forward to “new ideas and new intersections between people, between disciplines, that we haven’t really had in one space before,” Cooper says.
 “Students will be able to think in bigger ways.”

-Assistant Head for Student Life Vanessa Walker-Oakes concurs.
+Head of School Vanessa Walker-Oakes concurs.
 “The Bachmann Collaboration Building will foster dreams and ideas that we can't possibly foresee,” she says, “because students are the creative force that drives this institution.
 It’s going to allow students to really problem-solve about the issues that they, and the world, are facing.”